markdias/shut_the_box_app/README.md

 # Shut the Box iOS

 This repository contains a full SwiftUI implementation of the neon-inspired **Shut the Box** experience originally built with Vite + React.
-The native port mirrors the gameplay loop, theme controls, history tracking, and learning mini-games that exist in the web client, while adapting the interface for iPhone and iPad form factors.
+The native port mirrors the gameplay loop, theme controls, history tracking, and learning mini-games that exist in the web client, while adapting the interface for iPhone form factors.

 ## Project structure